J.M. Villars

 Father J.M.
-Villars (circa 1818 - March 5, 1868) was a Catholic Priest in Indiana.
+Villars (circa 1818 – March 5, 1868) was a Catholic priest in Indiana.
 He died in mysterious circumstances in 1868.
 He has since become a folk saint.

 Life

-Villars was born in Chavanay, France in 1818.
-He was ordained as a priest in Dubuque, Iowa in 1848.
-From 1862-1863 he served as an assistant at St. John's in Indianapolis, then moved to Richmond, Indiana to lead St. Mary's church.
-He also took over as a visiting priest for the church in Cambridge, Indiana when the missionary who founded it became unable to continue running it.
+Villars was born in Chavanay, France, in 1818.
+He was ordained as a priest in Dubuque, Iowa, in 1848.
+From 1862 to 1863 he served as an assistant at St. John's in Indianapolis, then moved to Richmond, Indiana, to lead St. Mary's church.
+He also took over as a visiting priest for the church in Cambridge, Indiana, when the missionary who founded it became unable to continue running it.

 Death

 On Friday, March 6, 1868, when Villars did not show up for mass an altar boy was sent to check on him and found him dead in his bedroom, with his suspenders looped around the bedpost and his neck.
 The death was officially determined to be a suicide, but many suspected murder.
 He was buried in Holy Cross Cemetery on the south side of Indianapolis.